CsabaDu/CsabaDu.DynamicTestData/README-beta.md

 **Members**:

 **`INamedTestCase`**
- - **Purpose**: Represents a test case interface with methods getting test case display name and equality comparison.
+ - **Purpose**: Represents a test case that provides a display name for identification and reporting purposes.
+This interface combines the capability to provide a human-readable test case name with equality comparison functionality.
  - **Methods**:
    - `string GetTestCaseName()`: Gets the test case display name.